surak/Solar/README.md

  - Raspberry Pi 2

 I have been monitoring the uptime of the Raspberry PI 2 for half a year now, and the results are in the uptime.txt and uptime.db files.
 The uptime.db is a sqlite3 database with the table "solaruptime".
 It's a one-liner script that gets uptime and the current date, and adds to it.
 The uptime.txt is just some "echo date ; echo uptime" or something like that.

+To extract the biggest uptime of a given day:

+select date,time,max(uptime) FROM solaruptime GROUP BY date;